programminglanguagesclub/elemental-magicks/README.md

 #### **Installing Idris** <br />

+on Mac:
 brew update<br />
 brew install idris<br />

-OR Veiw the link for addition install options<br />
+OR View the link for addition install options<br />
 http://www.idris-lang.org/download/

+Ur/Web currently does not work well on Mac (due to an issue with the MLTON compiler).
+Ur/Web runs best with Ubuntu (which also works well with Idris).

+To install Ur/Web, visit http://www.impredicative.com/ur/ and follow the steps in the reference manual.